nipafx/nipafx.dev/content/articles/2014-12-03-multiple-return-statements.md

 I once heard that in the past people strived for methods to have a single exit point.
 I understood this was an outdated approach and never considered it especially noteworthy.
-But lately I've come in contact with some developers who still adhere to that idea (the last time was [here](http://www.yegor256.com/2014/10/26/hacker-vs-programmer-mentality.html#comment-1698685823 "Yegor Bugayenko on Single Vs.
-Multiple Return Statements")) and it got me thinking.
+But lately I've come in contact with some developers who still adhere to that idea (the last time was [here](http://www.yegor256.com/2014/10/26/hacker-vs-programmer-mentality.html#comment-1698685823) and it got me thinking.

 So for the first time, I really sat down and compared the two approaches.

-### Overview

-The first part of the post will repeat the arguments for and against multiple return statements.
+The first part of this post repeats the arguments for and against multiple return statements.
-It will also identify the critical role clean code plays in assessing these arguments.
+It also identifies the critical role clean code plays in assessing these arguments.
-The second part will categorize the situations which benefit from returning early.
+The second part categorizes the situations which benefit from returning early.

-To not always write about "methods with multiple return statements" I'll call the approach to structure methods that way a pattern.
-While this might be a little overboard it surely is more concise.

-[toc exclude=Overview]

 ## The Discussion